"Learning together we can reach for the stars"

 Speaking and Listening

-Spoken language underpins the development of reading and writing.
-The quality and variety of language that pupils hear and speak are vital for developing their vocabulary and grammar and their understanding for reading and writing.
+Spoken language is crucial to the development of reading and writing.
+The quality and variety of language that pupils hear and speak is key for developing their vocabulary and grammar and their understanding for reading and writing.
 We give the children opportunity to speak and listen in a variety of ways, including role play, drama, discussion, performances and debates.
 The use of learning partners is an important part of our teaching.

 Early screening of speaking and listening skills takes place in Reception and we follow this with programmes of learning and intervention to support language acquisition throughout the school, including Speech and Language support.